isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create.md

 ---
-title: Create an Ad
+title: Create a Third-Party Ad
-description: Learn how to create an ad.
+description: Learn how to create a single third-party ad.
 feature: DSP Ads
 exl-id: d93c6a66-a5cb-4117-97e8-424422200fce
 ---
-# Create an Ad
+# Create a Third-Party Ad

-You can create a single first-party or third-party ad.

-To create multiple third-party ads at a time, see [Create Multiple Third-party Ads](ad-create-third-party.md).
+To create multiple third-party ads at a time, see [Create Multiple Third-party Ads](ad-create-multiple.md).

 >[!NOTE]
 >